zachpino/digidevf17/week4/homework.md

 sudo apt-get install fritzing
 ```

+Change your background desktop image as well, have your Raspberry Pi reflect your personality a bit!

 ##### Electronics
-Create a circuit that, when a user presses and holds a button, an RGB LED illuminates and displays a color dependent on a reading from the DS18B20 sensor.
+Create a circuit that, when a user presses a button, a set of LEDs -- including at least your RGB LED and 2 regular colored LEDs -- illuminate and display an encoded but legible version of the reading from the DS18B20 sensor.
+Bring this circuit to class for a shareout.

 ##### Programming
 1. Make a python shell script `worldlyhello.py` that takes a language as input, and outputs "hello world" in that language, or returns an understandable error.